yoshikischmitz/active_propagation/README.md

 ```

 This will register an `after_commit` callback that will fire a Sidekiq worker to set the titles of all of the sub_posts to be the same as their parent post.

+Caveats:
+- Currently the only supported job system is Sidekiq.
+The plan is to make this configurable for multiple backends(probably using ActiveJob).
+- The callbacks are executed `after_commit`.
+This is to make sure it plays nicely with Sidekiq.
+- Deletion is not supported.
+I think it's best to use `ActiveRecord`'s `dependent_destroy` option for that.